Atinos31/Speaky/README.md

 * I used SpeechSynthesis interface of the Web Speech API to retrieve information about the synthesis voices available on the device.

-> Speech synthesis is accessed via the SpeechSynthesis interface, a text-to-speech component that allows programs to read out their text content (normally via the device's   default speech synthesiser.)
+> Speech synthesis is accessed via the SpeechSynthesis interface, a text-to-speech component that allows programs to read out their text content (normally via the device's   default speech synthesizer.)
 Different voice types are represented by SpeechSynthesisVoice objects, and different parts of text that you want to be spoken are represented by  SpeechSynthesisUtterance objects.
 You can get these spoken by passing them to the SpeechSynthesis.speak() method.
 >
 ### Browser support
 Support for Web Speech API speech synthesis is still getting there across mainstream browsers, and is currently limited to the following: